ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 $db->query($sql);
 </code>

-If a developer changed the literal //'ASC'// to //$_GET['order']//, the error would be noticed by //$db->query()//, but it's not clear where the non-trusted value was introduced.
-Whereas, if they used //trusted_concat()//, that would raise an exception much earlier, and highlight exactly where the mistake happened:
+If a developer changed the literal //'ASC'// to //$_GET['order']//, the error would be noticed by //$db->query()//, but it's not clear where the non-"noble" value was introduced.
+Whereas, if they used //noble_concat()//, that would raise an exception much earlier, and highlight exactly where the mistake happened:

 <code php>
-$sql = trusted_concat($sql, ' ORDER BY name ', $sortOrder);
+$sql = noble_concat($sql, ' ORDER BY name ', $sortOrder);
 </code>

 ==== Other Functions ====